top of page

 1. Lower Sale Price Than Expected

-When you sell your home as is, buyers expect to pay less because they factor in the cost of repairs and upgrades they will need to make.
+When you sell your home as is, buyers expect to pay less.
+They factor in the cost of repairs and upgrades they will need to make.
 In the Greenbriar Oceanaire real estate market, homes that require significant work often sell for 10% to 30% less than similar homes in good condition.
 This means you could lose thousands of dollars compared to making even minor repairs before listing.

-For example, a home with a leaking roof or outdated electrical system will scare off many buyers or lead to lowball offers.
+For example, a home with a leaking roof or outdated electrical system will scare off many buyers.
+It may lead to lowball offers.
 Buyers will use these issues to negotiate a lower price or ask for credits at closing.

 2. Limited Buyer Pool

 Selling as is narrows your pool of potential buyers.
-Many home buyers want a move-in ready property and avoid homes that need work.
+Many home buyers want a move-in ready property.
+They avoid homes that need work.
 This is especially true for families or first-time buyers who lack the time, skills, or budget for renovations.

 In the Greenbriar Oceanaire real estate market, investors and flippers are often the main buyers of as-is homes.
 While they can close quickly, they usually offer less than retail buyers.
 This limits your chances of getting a competitive offer.